solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 By default, the `gloo-system` namespace and Custom Resource Definitions created by the `glooctl install` command are not removed.
 To remove the namespace and CRDs, include the `--all` option.

 {{% notice warning %}}
-Make sure that your cluster has no other instances of Gloo Edge running, such as by running `kubectl get pods --all-namespaces`.
-If you remove the CRDs while Gloo Edge is still installed, you will experience errors.
+Make sure that your cluster has no other instances of Gloo Gateway running, such as by running `kubectl get pods --all-namespaces`.
+If you remove the CRDs while Gloo Gateway is still installed, you will experience errors.
 {{% /notice %}}

 ```shell